rashadrussell/PearlEdit/README.md

 License
 ---------------
-The code in this repository is free to use under YUI's BSD license.
-See the [License Page](http://yuilibrary.com/license/) copyright information.
+This software is free to use under the Yahoo!
+Inc. BSD license.
+See the LICENSE file for license text and copyright information.